Answer mathPad Questions

 - Do not enter mixed numbers, for example, 2½.
 Instead, use decimals or improper fractions.

-- When entering scientific notation, always use a lowercase e, for example, 1.23e-5.
+- When entering scientific notation, always use a lowercase e and an integer exponent, for example, 1.23e-5.

 - Unless instructed otherwise, express angles for trigonometric functions in radians.